 After our time in Tashkent, we’ll board the air-conditioned fast train to Samarkand.
 Seasoned travelers consider Samarkand as one of the most beautiful cities in the world, not only for the stunning historical monuments but also for the tree-shaded avenues and lovely green city parks.
 It was an important trade stop along the Silk Road and was at the forefront of early Islamic architecture.

 We’ll visit the mausoleums of Shah-i-Zinda, where Tamerlane built elaborate tiled mosaic tombs for his favorite wives.
 Skillful carpet weavers tie wool or silk knots to make exquisite rugs at the nearby Samarkand Carpet Workshop.
 Many travelers succumb to temptation here, as the rug quality is excellent and the prices are fair.
-We’ll see the Afrosiab museum and the fascinating Observatory of visionary astronomer, Ulughbek.
-We’ll see the towering tomb of Emir Timur (Tamerlane), founder of the Timurid Empire.
+We’ll see the Afrosiab museum, the fascinating Observatory of visionary astronomer, Ulughbek, and the towering tomb of Emir Timur (Tamerlane), founder of the Timurid Empire.
 Prominent landmarks include the iconic Registan, a plaza bordered by three ornate, majolica-covered madrasas dating to the 15th and 17th centuries.

 The Registan Square looks magical at night when it is lit with floodlights and we’ll be sure to stop to admire it.
-Modern Samarkand is a unique city: it combines the spirit of modernity with old historical grace.
-The western part of the city is more modern, with architecture reflecting 19th and 20th c.
-European design and style, influenced by the Russian aesthetic – as well as 21st c. towering modern glass and steel buildings.
+Modern Samarkand is a unique city with the UNESCO-designated historical monuments combined with architecture reflecting 19th and 20th c.
+European style.
+Also the influence of the Russian aesthetic sits side by side with 21st c. towering modern glass and steel buildings.

 Next Stop Bukhara!

 Next we’ll take a comfortable train ride to the ancient city of Bukhara, another UNESCO World Heritage site.
 Bukhara remains an exciting place to explore the architecture and textiles of Uzbekistan.
 It was a major medieval center for Islamic theology and culture.
 It still contains hundreds of well-preserved mosques, madrasas, bazaars and caravanserais, dating largely from the 9th to the 17th centuries.
 Blue-tiled mosques and textile bazaars abound in this fabulous historical city.